Bouchra: Themes

 Bouchra consists entirely of anthropomorphic animal characters, which various outlets have considered akin to the roster of 2016's Zootopia; various works of the furry community; and the tradition of Aesop's Fables.
 Jared Mobarak of The Film Stage posits its universe as an adult-oriented alternative to the Disney animated feature, but with better handling of cultural issues.
 "Rather than have a specific rhyme or reason for which characters are which," Mobarak continues, "I imagine this stylistic choice was made to create a remove from reality while also playing with the notion of children's stories using animals as a teaching tool.
 It probably also helped cajole friends and family to participate by voicing 'themselves.'"
 Veronica Neulichedl of Italian entertainment site Taxidrivers saw Bouchra as a metaphor for survival, adaptation, and resilience; her bear friend Lamia a representation for power, courage, and strength; and Nikki the cow a foil for the titular canid's "chaotic energy".
 The latter "highlights the gap between the personality of the protagonist and the tranquility represented by the former partner."

 As stated by Italian outlets, Bennani and Barki's decision to employ all-animal casts in 2 Lizards and Bouchra "proves to be powerful in translating the content of the work outside the box of reality to make it even more open and inclusive," while enabling those characters "to comment on reality through acute irony."
 In Bouchra itself, it "adds both tenderness and intensity" to the "allegory of family dynamics"; helps form a "surreal narrative that touches on current issues"; effectively represents human qualities, dilemmas, and sensibilities as an indicator of universality; and "serves to efface the usual signifiers that one would associate with a film focalized around a character's sexuality—especially when that character is queer."
-Like Gints Zilbalodis' Flow and Céline Sciamma's Petite Maman and Tomboy, the film uses its technology as "a filter that tells the truth more forcefully."
+In similar fashion to Gints Zilbalodis' Flow and Céline Sciamma's Petite Maman and Tomboy, the film uses its technology as "a filter that tells the truth more forcefully."
 Reviewers of the Milan run stated that the animation helped bring its "weighty subject matter" across and "challenge the limits of representation", while recalling the "abstract and anti-realistic characters" found in the medium's works of the early 20th century.